MikroElektronika/mikrosdk_click_v2/clicks/btaudio/README.md

 ## Note

 > We have used the Serial Bluetooth Terminal smartphone application for the test.
-> A smartphone and the click board must be paired in order to exchange messages
+> A smartphone and the Click board must be paired in order to exchange messages
 > with each other.
-So make sure to pair your device with the click board and
+So make sure to pair your device with the Click board and
 > connect to it using the Serial Bluetooth Terminal application, then you will be able
 > to send commands listed below.